Complexity Framework For Forbidden Subgraphs I: The Framework: Application to NP-Complete Problems

-\begin{proof} Both are linear-time solvable for graphs bounded treewidth~\cite{ALS91,FHRV08} so satisfy C1.
-To prove C2, we make a slight modification to the standard reduction to {\sc 3-Colouring} from the {\sc Not-All-Equal $3$-Satisfiability} problem, which is \NP-complete~\cite{Sc78}.
+\begin{proof} Jansen and Scheffler~\cite{JS97} proved that {\sc List Colouring} can be solved in linear time on graphs of bounded treewidth, so satisfies C1.
+Both {\sc Odd Cycle Transversal} and {\sc Independent Odd Cycle Transversal} are linear-time solvable for graphs bounded treewidth~\cite{ALS91,FHRV08} so satisfy C1.

+To prove C2 for all three problems, we modify the standard reduction to {\sc 3-Colouring} for planar graphs, which is from {\sc Planar $3$-Satisfiability} (we use the reduction form Proposition~2.27 of \cite{Go08}).
+This enables us to prove that all three problems are \NP-complete even for planar subcubic graphs.

+The problem {\sc Planar $3$-Satisfiability} is known to be \NP-complete even when each literal appears in at most two clauses (see Theorem 2 in \cite{DDD16}).
 It is defined as follows.
-Given a CNF formula~$\phi$ that consists of a set $X= \{x_1,x_2,...,x_n\}$ of Boolean variables, and a set $C = \{C_1, C_2, . . . , C_m\}$ of three-literal clauses over $X$, does there exist a truth assignment for $X$ such that each $C_j$ contains at least one true literal and at least one false literal?
-If such a truth assignment exists, then $\phi$ is {\it not-all-equal satisfiable}.
+Given a CNF formula~$\phi$ that consists of a set $X= \{x_1,x_2,...,x_n\}$ of Boolean variables, and a set $C = \{C_1, C_2, . . . , C_m\}$ of two-literal or three-literal clauses over $X$, does there exist a truth assignment for $X$ such that each $C_j$ contains at least one true literal?
+If such a truth assignment exists, then $\phi$ is {\it satisfiable}.